Ethos, Values & Qualities

 Most children live in the local community, and many join our Nursery class aged three and a half.
 They stay with us until they leave for secondary school at the end of Year 6, aged 11.
 The majority of Millbank pupils move on to the Outstanding Pimlico Academy for their secondary education.

 We help our pupils to realise their important role as citizens in their community, as Londoners and as citizens of the United Kingdom.

 We play a positive part in the life of the local community by initiating community events, building a relationship with older residents, and volunteering.
-Older children take part in the school volunteering scheme, Millbank Junior Citizens, and give their time and energy for the benefit of the school and community.

 Children’s academic success relies on achieving the highest standards of behaviour, participation and attendance.
 Our pastoral care focuses on these standards, as we work in partnership with parents, carers and other agencies to ensure an environment in which children can learn.

 It is important that children feel they are known, safe, valued and respected.

 Our class teachers take the lead in pastoral care, getting to know parents and carers swiftly through the many formal and informal opportunities that are provided.
 All teaching and support staff are involved too, reporting children's successes to the class teacher, so that achievements can be celebrated and shared.